Lucy Guerin Inc

 Executive Producer: Brendan O’Connell

-Lucy Guerin Inc is supported by the Australian Government through the Australia Council for the Arts, the Victorian Government through Creative Victoria, and City of Melbourne.
+Lucy Guerin Inc is supported by the Australian Government through the Australia Council for the Arts, the Victorian Government through Creative Victoria, and the City of Melbourne through Arts House.